 Updraftplus offers Backup, Restore and Migration options and makes a complex process as easy as it could possibly be, in a series of logical steps;

 - Do a complete Backup of the website on its current hosting using Updraftplus

 - Download the complete Backup to your PC

 - Install WordPress and Updraftplus in the new hosting location

 - Upload the backup to your new hosting location’s /updraft/ directory

-- The final step removes the old plugind & themes directories and temporary files.
+- The final step removes the old plugins & themes directories and temporary files.

 You may be able to transfer the files to the new hosting location directly via FTP, depending on server compatibility and security.
-In practice, there are fewer issues when FTP is used to first download backupsto your local PC and then upload those to the new location.
+In practice, there are fewer issues when FTP is used to first download backups to your local PC and then upload those to the new hosting.

 Static HTML Site Migration

 This is far easier because you don’t have the complication of database migration to deal with.